Choral Music Is Our Passion

 Thursday, July 25th

-The Masterworks Choir & Children’s Choir will present John Rutter’s Mass of the Children on Thursday, July 25th at 7:30PM.
-The Choirs will be accompanied by a chamber orchestra and pipe organ.
+The Masterworks Choir and Chanteuse will present John Rutter’s Mass of the Children on Thursday, July 25th at 7:30PM.
+The performance will include a chamber orchestra and pipe organ.

 Sunday, November 24th